Cyrus Engerer: Nationalist Party (2003-2011)

 Engerer's first involvement in Maltese politics was related to Malta's accession to the European Union.
 Convinced that membership augmented Malta's opportunities for growth, he joined the Moviment IVA Malta fl-Ewropa and campaigned for Malta's EU membership during the accession referendum in 2003.

 The same year, prompted by the party's positive stand on EU membership, Engerer joined the conservative Nationalist Party (PN).

 At the 2009 administrative elections in Malta, Engerer was elected to the Sliema Local Council, third among ten candidates.
-Within the Council he was given the remit on EU affairs, EU funding, youths and sport.
-In 2010 Engerer was appointed deputy mayor of Sliema.
+Within the Council, he was given the remit on EU affairs, EU funding, youths, and sport.
+In 2010, Engerer was appointed deputy mayor of Sliema.

 Engerer frequently criticised the Nationalist Party's conservative positions, especially on issues related to civil rights and liberties, while he also regularly questioned his party's democratic credentials.

-Commentators like Raphael Vassallo noted that his progressive views on divorce and gay rights would have made him more at ease in a European liberal party, than in the traditionally conservative Nationalist Party.
+Commentators like Raphael Vassallo noted that his progressive views on divorce and gay rights would have made him more at ease in a European liberal party than in the traditionally conservative Nationalist Party.

-During the last PN General Council he attended, Engerer went as far as hinting that Nationalist Party was cut off from society's realities.
+During the last PN General Council he attended, Engerer went as far as hinting that the Nationalist Party was cut off from society's realities.

 2011 Divorce referendum

 During the referendum campaign for the introduction of divorce legislation in Malta in 2011, Engerer joined the Yes Movement Iva Għad-Divorzju, Iva Għaż-Żwieġ and was also the leading spokesperson for the Stand Up campaign.

-The long referendum campaign not only brought the progressive voices together but also led the country's conservative forces (including the Nationalist Party) to hold a joint campaign against divorce.
+The long referendum campaign not only brought the progressive voices together. but also led the country's conservative forces (including the Nationalist Party) to hold a joint campaign against divorce.
 Notwithstanding the religious pressure that was exerted by the Catholic Church on the Maltese population, the Yes campaign won 52.67% of the votes.

 Despite the electorate's clear vote, Prime Minister Lawrence Gonzi stated he would vote ‘no’ in parliament, against the will of the majority.
-The statement spurred Engerer to declare he would resign from the party's structures, if its leader and Prime Minister did vote against the will of the Maltese.
+The statement spurred Engerer to declare he would resign from the party's structures if its leader and Prime Minister did vote against the will of the Maltese.
 Engerer stated that "Lawrence Gonzi no longer represents the Maltese population, he has committed political suicide and if he has the country's and the party's interest at heart should resign immediately."

 Gonzi ultimately voted against divorce, which led Engerer to resign from the Nationalist Party on 15 July 2011 and join the Labour Party led by Joseph Muscat, who had personally campaigned for the introduction of divorce legislation and other civil liberties.